Research Intelligence

 The "where this work happens" view uses faculty-activity rows.
 A PI appears under every department or center where they have non-zero activity, while per-location dollars use the activity at that location instead of duplicating the PI's full portfolio into every row.

-Positioning views compare faculty and units across funding, publication, sponsor, and portfolio signals.
+The Metrics map compares faculty and units across funding, publication, sponsor, and portfolio signals.
 Axes are comparative within WSE rather than national benchmarks.

 The BAA / RFP matcher runs server-side through the WSE AI Gateway.
 It first returns usable Top 10 matches, then opportunistically deep-reviews the top results.
 Scores and pitch language are decision-support signals that should be reviewed before external use.